www.LinuxHowtos.org

 Pathnames

-The `.macro ' formats path or file names.
-If called without arguments, the `string is output, which represents the current user's home directory. '
+The `.macro ' formats file specifications.
+If called without arguments, `(recognized by many shells) ' is output, representing the user's home directory.

 Usage: .[Ao pathname Ac ...]